danieldelcore/hyper-match/README.md

 An extension for [Hyper](https://hyper.is) that binds commands to patterns detected in the terminal.
 When a pattern is detected, it is rendered as a hyperlink which will execute your command on click.

-Patterns such as urls, email addresses and file paths can be configured to open a browser, email client, or file manager.
+Patterns such as urls, email addresses and file paths can be configured to do anything when clicked, for example: open a browser, email client, or file manager.

 Inspired by [iterm's Triggers](https://www.iterm2.com/documentation-triggers.html).
 Based on [hyperlinks](https://github.com/zeit/hyperlinks).